Shopify/verdict/docs/concepts.md

 # Verdict Concepts

-Understanding the following Verdict concepts can help implement experiments and discuss them with peers.
+Understanding the following Verdict concepts can help you implement experiments and discuss them with peers.

 - [Experiment](#experiment)
 - [Qualifiers](#qualifiers)